 Muscle and fat are two highly metabolic tissues.
 How our tissues interact with our metabolic machinery matters.
 Visceral or belly fat is very toxic to us, and we should seek to minimize the amount that we have.
 Visceral fat is responsible for considerable chronic disease states such as type 2 diabetes, heart disease, and fatty liver (NAFLD).
 Muscles, on the other hand, improve our ability to manage glucose, dispose of glucose and muscles have a role in mediating the severity of insulin resistance.
 Exercise is prescribed to people with insulin resistance or type 2 diabetes to improve glucose control and their overall metabolic dysregulation.

 Muscle mass correlates with a decrease in all-cause mortality.
 Simply put, the more muscle mass you have, the lesser the risk of dying from a chronic disease than some of your peers.
+It turns out that just one hour of resistance exercise each week leads to a decrease in all-cause mortality risk.
+One hour!
+One hour :-) You can do that!

 Does muscle mass improve your lipid profile?